Make-Ahead Mashed Potatoes

 • Butter: Melted, plus more to grease the pan.

 • Half and Half: Warm the half and half slightly before adding it to the recipe.
-You can also use heavy cream.
+You can also use heavy cream, or a mixture of heavy cream and whole milk.

 • Seasonings: Garlic powder, onion powder, kosher salt, and freshly cracked black pepper.